 The connection of user experience design and disability support

 During my years as a disability support worker, several critical moments shaped how I understand people with disabilities and how to support them effectively.
+Long before I studied UX, I was already practising it.
+Breaking tasks into their smallest parts, trialling strategies with a team, and catching myself assuming I knew what participation was supposed to look like.
+The language came later.
+The practice came first.

 The first important realization was learning to break activities down into their smallest components.
-Later, when I studied UX design, I discovered this approach had a name—it's called Atomic Design principles.
+Later, when I studied UX design, I discovered this approach had a name.
+It's called Atomic Design principles.

 One day, an occupational therapist (OT) was working with a client I regularly supported.
 While observing, I asked how they approached tasks differently.